 - Toroidal inductor [ home-made toroidal inductor with 20 turns ]

-- LED - any color (I tested with red, white, and blue)
+- LED - any color (I tested with red, white, blue, and infrared)

-- Battery – So far I have seen this circuit run with a battery voltage of 0.45 V ~ 9 V.
+- Battery – So far I have seen this circuit run with a battery voltage as low as 0.45 V and as high as 9 V.

 Here’s a setup where a single AA battery is powering (9) LED’s.

 The transistor I am using, On Semiconductor BC547B, has a maximum continuous IC of 100mA.
 That’s not much, but plenty for a few LED’s.
 But what is the current draw while powering (9) white LED’s from a single AA battery?

 I thought I better get the meter out and measure the current draw to make sure I’m not frying the transistor.

 No problem.
 The current draw is well within the transistor’s specifications.
 I realize that a multimeter does not measure the current spikes, as an oscilloscope could.
 What this reading tells me is that even if the current were 4 times higher during the ON cycle, the transistor would still be OK, as the transistor I am using can handle 100 mA continuously.
 This transistor can handle a peak current of 200mA, as long as it is not continuous and as long as the transistor does not stay ON for long. [ Source: BC547B data sheet (PDF)] [Edit, Aug-15-2014: The transistor is still holding strong after 3.5 years of use!]